i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/i-vertix-reporting/dashboard-meraki.md

 title: Meraki Dashboard
 ---

-## Meraki Dashboard

-The Cisco Meraki Dashboard shows information about wireless devices collected through Cisco Meraki API.
+The Cisco Meraki Dashboard provides insights into your Cisco wireless devices using data collected via the Meraki API.
-The page is available at:
+You can access the dashboard at:

 **Reporting -> Meraki Dashboard -> Wireless**

 ![image](../assets/discovery/meraki11.png)

-### List tab
+## List tab

 To view the list of devices, select the mandatory **Token** and **Organisation** fields in the filters.
 Other filters are available, including Networks, Search by Name, IP or Serial, Device Status.